 Background

-Inadequate micronutrient intakes and related deficiencies are one of the most prevalent public health challenges globally.
-Yet, our current understanding of their extent has been based on variable and imprecise methods, leading to divergent estimates.
-Many previous estimates of micronutrient inadequacy have been based on national food supply data rather than dietary data, and their underlying assumptions about populations are not always based on empirical data.
+Inadequate micronutrient intakes and related deficiencies are a major global public health challenge.
+Recent analyses have assessed global micronutrient deficiencies and inadequate nutrient supplies, but there have been no global estimates of inadequate micronutrient intakes.

 Methods

 We adopted a novel approach to estimating micronutrient intake that accounts for the shape of a population’s nutrient intake distribution, based on dietary intake data from 31 countries.
-We then applied these distributions to publicly available data from the Global Dietary Database on median nutrient intakes of age-sex subpopulations.
-Using a globally harmonized set of average nutrient requirements, we calculated the prevalence of global nutrient intake inadequacy for 15 micronutrients in 34 age and sex groups across 218 countries.
+Using a globally harmonized set of age- and sex-specific nutrient requirements, we then applied these distributions to publicly available data for 185 countries from the Global Dietary Database on modeled median intakes of 15 micronutrients for 34 age-sex groups to estimate the prevalence of inadequate nutrient intakes for 99.3% of the global population.

 Findings

-Based on estimates of nutrient intake from food (excluding fortification and supplementation), over five billion people do not consume enough calcium (72% of global population), iodine (68%), and vitamin E (67%).
-Over four billion people do not consume enough iron (65%), riboflavin (54%), folate (54%), and vitamin C (53%).
-Estimated inadequate intakes were higher for women than men for iodine, iron, vitamin B12, and selenium and higher for men than women for calcium, vitamin C, vitamin B6, vitamin A, zinc, magnesium, thiamin, and niacin, within the same country and age groups.
+Based on estimates of nutrient intake from food (excluding fortification and supplementation), over five billion people do not consume enough iodine (68% of global population), vitamin E (67%), and calcium (66%).
+Over four billion people do not consume enough iron (65%), riboflavin (55%), folate (54%), and vitamin C (53%).
+Estimated inadequate intakes were higher for women than men for iodine, vitamin B12, iron, and selenium and higher for men than women for magnesium, vitamin B6, zinc, vitamin C, vitamin A, thiamin, and niacin, within the same country and age groups.

 Interpretation

-Our analyses suggest that inadequate intake of key micronutrients could be much higher than previously thought, and that there are notable differences in inadequacy by sex for specific nutrients.
-This analysis provides the most detailed and population-specific estimates to date of global micronutrient intake inadequacy.
-These results can be used by public health researchers and practitioners to identify populations in need of dietary intervention to reduce the prevalence of micronutrient deficiencies.Funding
+This analysis provides the first global estimates of inadequate micronutrient intakes using dietary intake data, highlighting highly prevalent gaps across nutrients and variability by sex.
+These results can be used by public health practitioners to target populations in need of dietary interventions.

+Funding

 Simone Passarelli was supported by National Institutes of Health (NIH) Training Grant

 2T32DK007703-26 in Academic Nutrition.
+Ty Beal was supported by contributions from the Dutch Ministry of Foreign Affairs.
 No funder played any role in this research.
-Authors were not precluded from accessing data in the study, and they accept responsibility to submit for publication.

 1. Introduction

-Nutrition is the most modifiable environmental factor we have to improve health worldwide.
-Estimates show that improvements to our diets could prevent about one in every five deaths.1

-One of the most common forms of malnutrition globally is micronutrient deficiency.2 Inadequate intake of nutrients like iron, zinc, vitamin A, iodine, and folate are widespread, and each nutrient carries its own public health consequences.
-Iron deficiency is the most common cause of anemia and is estimated to affect over a billion people worldwide, leading to impaired cognition and adverse pregnancy outcomes.3 Vitamin A deficiency is the leading cause of preventable blindness globally.
+Micronutrient deficiencies are one of the most common forms of malnutrition globally.1,2 A key pathway to micronutrient deficiencies is through inadequate intake of essential nutrients like iron, zinc, vitamin A, iodine, and folate, among others, with deficiency in each nutrient carrying its own public health consequences.
+Iron deficiency is the most common cause of anemia, leading to impaired cognition and adverse pregnancy outcomes.3 Vitamin A deficiency is the leading cause of preventable blindness globally.
 Both vitamin A and zinc play a critical role in immunity, especially for populations facing a high burden of infectious diseases.4,5 Folate is needed early in pregnancy to prevent stillbirths and neural tube defects, and iodine is essential for pregnant and breastfeeding women due to its role in fetal and child cognitive development.6